Ankyloglossia in Children

 Talk with your child’s provider about the risks and benefits of a procedure.

 When should I call my child's healthcare provider?

 Call your child’s healthcare provider or breastfeeding specialist if your child is having trouble breastfeeding.
-If you believe your child is having problems making sounds, see your child’s healthcare provider or a speech pathologist.
+If you believe your child is having problems making sounds, see your child’s provider or a speech pathologist.

 Key points about tongue-tie in children

 Tongue-tie (ankyloglossia) is a problem with the tongue that is present from birth.
 It keeps the tongue from moving as freely as it normally would.

 It occurs when the lingual frenulum on the bottom of the tongue is too short and tight.

 Symptoms are different in each child.
 Some children may not have any symptoms.

 Your child might have trouble making certain sounds.

 Not all children with tongue-tie need surgery.
 Your child may need surgery if their tongue-tie is more severe and causes major symptoms.